axe312ger/sqip/README.md

 ### `output`

-If set, output will be written to given file or directory.
+If set, the output will be written to the given file or directory.

 Otherwise, results will be output to CLI